pr0cf5/CTF-writeups/35c3/README.md

 Although the vulnerability was very easy, it was difficult to find.
 There were a few reasons for this.

-First, it required some knowledge about the Python-C-API Second, there was another working vulnerability that discouraged me to look for the intended one.
+First, it required some knowledge about the Python-C-API.
+Second, there was another working vulnerability that discouraged me to look for the easy one. (zero refcount double free) Later by other teams' writeups I realized that the intended one was by using zero refcount but during the CTF I thought this was the result of lazy coding and didn't consider it an intended vulnerability.

+Simply the vulnerability is due to the misuse of type_handlers.
+Type_handler is a structure used to store the types within a collection.
+If an object is an int, the collection object stores it as a C Int instead of an object.
+If an int entry is misunderstood as a list or dictionary entry, we can access arbitrary, user controlled pointers which is an extremely powerful primitive.

 To understand the vulnerability we must know a few structs defined.
 After reverse engineering the .so file containing the Collection module, I could know who it works.